Carrot Milk (Gajar Ka Doodh)

 Carrot milk ingredients.

 Carrot – Try to make this drink using red carrots.
 They are available in winter in any Indian grocery store.
-If not, then you can make it using regular orange carrots too.
+If red carrots are not available, then you can make this drink using regular orange carrots too.

-Others – You will also need cloves, sugar, and green cardamom powder.
+Others – You will need cloves (laung), sugar, and green cardamom powder (elaichi powder) to flavor the milk.

-If you do not have green cardamom powder, crush 2-3 green cardamom pods and add them to the milk.
+If you do not have green cardamom powder, then just crush 2-3 whole green cardamom pods and add them to the milk.

 How To Make Carrot Milk